zzhangjii/learning-library/oci-library/L100-LAB/Configuring_Dynamic_CPU_Scaling_for_Autonomous_Transaction_Processing_instance/ATP_HOL.md

 - Oracle Cloud Infrastructure account credentials (User, Password, Tenant, and Compartment)

-## Practice-1: Sign in to OCI Console, create VCN
+## Practice-1: Sign in to OCI Console and create VCN

 **Note:** OCI UI is being updated thus some screenshots in the instructions might be different than actual UI